Who remembers last month’s spell-binding Halloween quiz? If you’ve forgotten it, here it is again with the answer to follow.

-In fact, there were so many symptom-suggestions that I feel compelled to begin a section called:
+In fact, there were so many symptom-suggestions that I feel compelled to start a section called:

-First of all, if your symptom is based on an assumption or a conclusion you’re drawing, like “inflammation of roots of teeth”, don’t use it.
-Kelly never said that.
-She also never said that her toothache extended to her temple, nor that rubbing helped her toothache, nor are we really sure that her headache had anything to do with her toothache at all as it seemed to disappear before the toothache became severe; so, I ignored the headache completely.
+First of all, if your symptom is based on an assumption or a conclusion you’re drawing, like “inflammation of roots of teeth”, forget about it!
+Kelly never said that!
+She also never said that her toothache extended to her temple, nor that rubbing helped her toothache, nor are we really sure that her headache had anything to do with her toothache at all as it seemed to disappear before the toothache became severe; so, I forgot the headache completely.

 Some people thought Kelly was “confused” because she said she was “confused” by the presence of pain after initially feeling better.
 When confusion is normal, it’s not a symptom!

 Some people thought that Kelly had actually written emails threatening to kill me; hence, the remedy Mercury (desire to kill).
 I’m ordering you people to get counseling!